JohnCode1/HomeLab/README.md

 ## 🌟 About This Project

 This guide is designed to make setting up a homelab more accessible to those who are less involved in the technology world and to make the initial setup process easier and faster.
 I use this guide for my own personal homelab.

+> ⚠️ **Caution:** This guide is intended for educational purposes.
+Any hardware damage or security breaches that may occur when using this guide are at your own risk.

 ---